 Parents in the state of Arizona have a huge responsibility, both morally and legally, to provide for their children.
 Parents also have rights associated with parentage, such as the right to make legal decisions about a child regarding their education, upbringing, or healthcare, as well as the right to spend time with the child.

 For mothers and fathers in Mesa and surrounding areas, establishing maternity and paternity is critical.
 Not only does the establishment of parentage help to ensure that the child’s needs are met (i.e. a court can order a parent to pay child support once parentage is established if parents are separated), but it also helps to protect the parent’s right to legal decision making and parenting time with the child.
+To learn more or discuss what legal options may be available, seek the help of a child custody lawyer in Mesa today.

 How Parentage Is Established in Arizona